---

 | **FAQ-style Posts** | "What's the Minimum Order for Small-Batch CNC Machining?" | Directly answers queries for Google and ChatGPT; AI engines extract this format more than any other. |

-| **Case Studies** | "How We Completed Prototype Validation for a Medical Device Client in Two Weeks" | Demonstrates capability, speed, and results by including industry names, tolerances held, timelines, and quantities. |
+| **Case Studies** | "How We Completed Prototype Validation for a Medical Device Client in Two Weeks" | Demonstrates capability, speed, and results using specific numbers, industry names, tolerances, and quantities. |

-| **Process Explainers** | "What Happens After You Submit an RFQ?" or "Our Quality Inspection Process, Step by Step" | Reduces perceived buyer risk and builds trust for those who have not worked with a shop of your size before. |
+| **Process Explainers** | "What Happens After You Submit an RFQ?" or "Our Quality Inspection Process, Step by Step" | Reduces perceived buyer risk and builds trust for those unfamiliar with working with smaller shops. |

 ## Documents that help your buyer sell internally